 What We Don't Know

 Here is where honesty matters more than enthusiasm.
+In summary, four open problems keep fisetin from being settled science:

 As of now, the field is still waiting on clear published outcomes.
 Until those land, the human case for fisetin rests on mouse data and mechanism, not on results in people.

 Absorption is a real problem.
 Fisetin is poorly absorbed when swallowed.
 Much of an oral dose never reaches the bloodstream at a meaningful concentration.
 This is why researchers are testing delivery tricks like liposomal encapsulation, which wraps the compound in fat droplets to improve uptake.
+In one small human pilot (n=15), reformulating fisetin as a fenugreek-fiber hydrogel raised its 12-hour blood level 26.9-fold over plain fisetin, a sign of how poorly the raw compound is absorbed.

 The cell-study results are mixed.
 When researchers induce senescence in endothelial cells using the chemotherapy drug doxorubicin, fisetin's effects are inconsistent.
 Some studies report that fisetin blocks this kind of senescence in vessel-lining cells.
 Others find no effect in different endothelial cell lines.
 That inconsistency is a signal that fisetin's senolytic action depends heavily on cell type and on how the senescence was triggered.
 It's not a universal eraser of old cells.